 Are Teeth Bones?

 The hardest substance in our body is actually the enamel on our teeth.
 Although teeth and bones are both white, store calcium, and are hard, they are not the same.
 Teeth are made of enamel which consists of calcium and can wear away.
-Bones are living tissue which constantly regenerates and keeps the bones strong and healthy.
+Bones are living tissue that constantly regenerates and keeps the bones strong and healthy.

 Why is Flossing so Important?